Metrojet Flight 9268: Investigation

 Ayman al-Muqaddam, the head of the central air traffic accident authority in Egypt, was appointed to investigate the cause of the crash.
 In a statement on 31 October, he indicated that the pilot had made contact with the civil aviation authorities and asked to land at the nearest airport.
 He suggested the aircraft may have been attempting an emergency landing at El Arish International Airport in northern Sinai.
 On the same day, Egyptian Civil Aviation Minister Hossam Kamel said that air traffic control recordings did not show any distress calls, nor change of route requests by the pilots.
-The President of Egypt, Abdel Fattah el-Sisi, said that a probe of the crash would take months.
-Furthermore, on 31 October the International Charter on Space and Major Disasters was activated, providing for the humanitarian retasking of satellite assets.
+The President of Egypt, Abdel Fattah el-Sisi, said that an investigation of the crash would take months.
+On 31 October the International Charter on Space and Major Disasters was activated, providing for the humanitarian retasking of satellite assets.